 We are very fortunate to have a dedicated Governing Body, which displays an active interest in all aspects of College life and works towards achieving our shared goal of maintaining the College as a beacon of Catholic Education in Wirral.
 They are committed to providing the very best facilities for our students.
-The complete renovation and opening of Outwood House, our magnificent 6th Form Centre, and the complete refurbishment of the Science Block and the Sports Centre in recent years are a testimony to this.
+The complete renovation and opening of Outwood House, our magnificent 6th Form Centre are testimony to this.
 Outwood was purchased by the Edmund Rice Trust, a charity which supports' capital development at the College funded entirely by parental donations, at a cost of £495,000.
 Its building and land are a welcome addition to our facilities but required substantial refurbishment.
-We received support from Wirral Local Authority, but the Trust will require your assistance to repay its loan on Outwood in support of our mission to deliver outstanding facilities that will materially benefit your children during their secondary education here.
+We received support from Wirral Local Authority, but the Trust will require your assistance to help repay its loan on Outwood in support of our mission to deliver outstanding facilities that will materially benefit your child during their secondary education here.
+I am delighted to announce that we also received funding to refurbish the top floor of Outwood; but will require support in future years to ensure that it is fully equipped as it only covered 75% of the costs.

-In April 2019 the College was inspected by the Diocese of Shrewsbury school inspection team.
+In April 2019, the College was inspected by the Diocese of Shrewsbury school inspection team.
 They reported that the College is "a good Catholic selective grammar school for boys, with many outstanding features".
 They judged the Catholic Life of the College and Collective Worship to be "outstanding".
 They commented that "Pupils willingly contribute to, and benefit from, the Catholic Life of the school and "Pupil behaviour in classrooms and around the school is exemplary".
 The Inspectors concluded that "All leaders, staff, governors and pupils strive to create and maintain a learning community which seeks to develop their God given talents".

-In July 2019 the College was inspected by Ofsted and judged to be a "Good School" that provides "a good quality of education" in all areas inspected.
+In July 2019, the College was inspected by Ofsted and judged to be a "Good School" that provides "a good quality of education" in all areas inspected.
 The inspectors reported that "Senior Leadership is a strength of the School", Leaders set and support a culture where pupils feel valued and are aspirational.
 The Leadership of teaching, learning and assessment is highly effective.
 Teaching is now good; pupil outcomes are good.
 Pupils make good progress during their time at the school and successfully move on to next steps.
-We agree with those inspection findings, which reflect the reality of life at the College, and promise that your child will be nurtured in this environment.

-The transfer to Secondary School is usually very exciting but understandably can also cause feelings of anxiety and worry.
+Undoubtedly, the transfer to Secondary School is usually very exciting but is understandably a challenge for 11year olds!
 Please be assured of our support for your child at this time.
 If a problem does arise, please contact the College - we will be only too pleased to help.
 All educational research shows that parental support and attitudes have an enormous influence on student achievement.
 We urge you to be ambitious for your children.
 They only have one opportunity for a secondary education and need to be both supported and challenged in order to fulfil their considerable potential.